 Water frozen in outside water faucets has its disadvantages:

 - Water blockage: When water freezes, it becomes ice.
 The ice gets stuck in the water supply pipes preventing the smooth flow of water through the pipes.
 Sometimes you may turn on the water faucet and notice only a trickle comes out, or nothing at all.
 This could be caused by ice stuck in the pipe.

-- Damage of water pipes: the frequent expansion and contraction of water due to fluctuations in temperature is likely to weaken the pipes, especially if they are PVC pipes.
+- Damage to water pipes: the frequent expansion and contraction of water due to fluctuations in temperature are likely to weaken the pipes, especially if they are PVC pipes.
 It eventually leads to breakage and ultimately leakages in the plumbing system.

 Ultimately, water frozen in the water line causes inconveniences and an inflated water bill.
 You can prevent this by inspecting your pipework every once in a while, more frequently during and after the cold season.

 In case of any frozen outdoor faucets, we have put together solutions to help you easily unfreeze.

 How to unfreeze frozen outdoor water faucets;

 To unfreeze frozen faucets, you first have to inspect the pipes and uncover the genesis of the problem before you apply any solution.
 Outdoor water faucets could freeze because of cold conditions outside the house.
 It can also happen due to the freezing of pipes inside the house, and the problem extends to outdoor water faucets.

 We have put together solutions to tackle freezing both in the house and outside.
 To thaw ice in the interior;